 This is a rolled up, short paper blending tool with a hollow core for shading.

-Perfect if you are confident with your pressure, a great delicate fine tool, easy to load with graphite and move it into the exact spot, angle, curve or line when you use it flat to the paper.
+Perfect blending tool to move graphite!
+A neat pointed delicate tool, easy to load with graphite and move it into the exact spot, angle, curve or line when you use it flat to the paper.
 It’s French for “something twisted’ – and this is exactly what it is, a short piece of paper twisted up.

-If you’re not so confident on your pressure technique, or are looking for a tool for children, a paper stump may be more useful.
+If you prefer to work a little heavier with your pressure, or are looking for a tool for children, a paper stump may be more useful.